psyrun/Advance.Penetration.Testing/APT.md

 	* Nessus.
 	* Rapid 7's NeXpose.

-## <a name="1.1=6"></a>1.6 Tasks for vulnerability scanners
+## <a name="1.6"></a>1.6 Tasks for vulnerability scanners

-* Auditing of new systems.
+*  Auditing of new systems
-	* Evaluate systems before they are brought online.
+	* Evaluate systems before they are brought online
-	* Validate compliance with securitycanning. enumeration andufingerprinting.
+* Validate compliance with security policy
+* Discovery of unknown systems
+	* To detect configuration changes that create new vulnerabilities
+* Educational
-	* To detect configuration changes that create new vcanningilenumerationuandifingerprinting first learn of a vulnerability from scanner alerts.
+	* Might first learn of a vulnerability from scanner alerts.

-## <a name="1.7"></a>1.7 Network Vulncanningtyenumerationeanddfingerprintingn methods used by network vulnerability scancanning Senumeration andefingerprintingervices and enumeration.
+## <a name="1.7"></a>1.7 Network Vulnerability scanning methods.
+* Three main methods used by network vulnerability scanners
+	* Port scanning
+	* Live systems
+	* Services and enumeration
-* Each technique introduces increasing risk to end systems.
-	* Port Scanning should not crash a system.
+	* Each technique introduces increasing risk to end systems *Port scanning should not crash a system

 ## <a name="1.8"></a>1.8 Port Scanning
 * Port Scanning determines which ports are listening on a targets.